Chinmay-ESP/ESP32_MicroROS_PUB/README.md

-# Micro-ROS with ESP32 using PlatformIO
+# Micro-ROS with ESP32 using Platform-IO

 This repository demonstrates the implementation of Micro-ROS on an ESP32 development board using the PlatformIO environment.
 The project features a ROS2 publisher that transmits integer messages (`std_msgs/msg/Int32`) to a specified ROS2 topic.